US STOCKS-Futures higher on drop in new coronavirus cases

 Among stocks, oil major Exxon Mobil Corp and Chevron Corp gained more than 0.9% and 0.8% each as oil prices surged.
 Chipmaker Micron Technology Inc gained 2.3% after UBS raised the rating on its shares to "buy", while Wynn Resorts Ltd advanced 3% on reports Bank of America Global Research upgraded its shares to "buy".

-On the economic front, investors will keep an eye on the Labor Department's inflation report for January, expected at 8:30 a.m.
-ET on Wednesday.
-The consumer price index likely grew 0.2%, in line with the prior month's increase.
-Markets will also closely follow remarks from U.S. Federal Reserve Chair Jerome Powell as he resumes the second day of his semiannual economic report to Congress.
+Markets will also closely follow remarks from U.S. Federal Reserve Chair Jerome Powell as he resumes the second day of his semiannual economic report to the Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)